sebivenlo/ESDE_Metasploit_2022/ReadMe.md

 ## ESDE Workshop 2022 for the Metasploit Framework
 by Niklas Thürnau and Julia Sartori-Schwendemann

-The Metasploit Framework is a computer security project by Rapid7 to facilitate penetration testing
+The Metasploit Framework (MSF) is a computer security project by Rapid7 to facilitate penetration testing.
+It is written in Ruby and available as open source software.

 #### Disclaimer!
 ##### Only use the skills you learn in this workshop on your own systems or systems which are provided for this purpose

-#### Architecture
+### Architecture
-The main architectural features of Metasploit are
+The MSF is organized as a file system with several directories.
+The most important directories are:
+##### Data
+* Documentation
-* Filesystem and Libraries
+* Lib
 * Modules and Location
 * Metasploit Object Modle
 * Mixins and Plugins

-#### Fundamentals
+### Fundamentals
 * MSFcli
 * MSFConsole
 * Exploits
 * Meterpreter

-#### Information Gathering
+### Information Gathering
 Metasploit gathers information by using the following tactics:
 * Port Scanning
 * Hunting for MSSQL